renproject/bridge/README.md

 # 🌉 RenBridge

-The safe, fast and most secure way to bring cross-chain assets to Ethereum.
+The easy and permission-less way to bring cross-chain assets to Ethereum.

 ## Local Development